Developer Guide

 complete 1

 Expected: Order is deleted from the order list.
 ORDER_ID of the completed order is shown in the status message.
-Details of the order is logged indata/completedorders.csv
+Details of the order is logged indata/completedorders.csvfile.

 - Prerequisites: